Western Reserve High School (Berlin Center, Ohio)

 Western Reserve High School is a public high school in Berlin Center, Ohio, United States.
 It is the only high school in the Western Reserve Local School District.
-Athletic teams compete as the Western Reserve Blue Devil in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.
+Athletic teams are known as the Blue Devils and compete as a member of the Ohio High School Athletic Association in the Mahoning Valley Athletic Conference.

+History

+Opened in 1949, Western Reserve High School serves students grades 9-12.

+In 1964, a new Western Reserve High School was built and used until 2011, when the districts K-12 campus was built.
+The former high school was demolished in 2012.

 Athletics

-The following is an alphabetical list of sports offered by the high school.
+Western Reserve High School currently offers: